stjude-dnb-binfcore/sc-rna-seq-snap-10x-Flex-Taylor-version-SJRB012408_MYCN_driven/analyses/cellranger-analysis/README.md

    - Step 2: To run `j2.sh` to summarize alignment results, i.e., `summarize-cellranger-analysis`.
 The latter script will be on hold and executed once all libraries are aligned and `j1.sh` is complete.
 This is been taken care of by the `waiter.sh` script.

 Parameters according to the project and analysis strategy will need to be specified in the following scripts:
-- `../../project_parameters.Config.yaml`: define the `multi_config_dir`, `multi_config_file`, `cellranger_parameters`.
+- `../../project_parameters.Config.yaml`: define the `multi_config_dir` and `cellranger_parameters`.
 For a list of genome references maintained and supported by the Bioinformatics Core at DNB, please review the [Genome References wiki page](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/wiki/2.-Genome-References).
 Please submit an [issue](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/issues) to request the path to the reference genome of preference.
 Otherwise, specify the path to the reference genome of your preference.

 Please note that the `sample_prefix` in the YAML needs to be always set as `RNA_Multi` (default).